sparkflows/sparkflows-docs/docs/user-guide/triggering-workflows-by-event.rst

 **Type|Value|Spark Submit Configs|Extra Jar Files|Program Parameters|Emails on Success|Emails on Failure**

-* Type : Type determines the kind of data in the seconds column
+* Type : Type determines the kind of data in the Value column

   * 0 : workflow id
   * 1 : workflow name
   * 2 : workflow uuid

-* Value : This defines value.
+* Value : This defines the value.
 Values are based on the Type used:

   * ID of the workflow
   * Name of the workflow